ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

       site id: 3
       site name: SiteC
       ```
-      {: codeblock}
+      {: screen}

 1. Initiate a fallback to the primary workspace.

    You need a downtime window to perform the move of the primary role back to NODE1.
    {: important}

-   To optimize the downtime window, the SAP HANA system on NODE2 can be registered as the secondary to NODE3 now before the downtime window.
+   To optimize the downtime window, the SAP HANA system on NODE2 can be registered as secondary to NODE3 now before the downtime window.
    The drawback is that a higher amount of data is transferred between the two {{site.data.keyword.powerSys_notm}} workspaces.

-   In the following, the SAP HANA system on NODE2 is registered as the secondary to NODE1 after NODE1 becomes primary again.
+   In the following, the SAP HANA system on NODE2 is registered as secondary to NODE1 after NODE1 becomes primary again.

    1. Stop all applications and SAP application servers that are connected to NODE3.